 We sit under the stars at Carols by Candlelight wearing shorts and a t-shirt, singing about “dashing through the snow.”
 No one really knows exactly what eggnog is.
 The butcher shop has sprayed fake snow on the windows to make it look “festive.”
 Dreaming of a white Christmas, will always be just that.
 A dream (shattered).

 Every Australian’s first Christmas in Europe or the USA is a revelation.
 This is what Christmas is all about!
 That first “proper” Christmas is just like Christmas in the movies.
-And you finally get it.
+And finally, you get it.

 All the same, there are so many things I love about an Australian Christmas, ten of which I have listed below.
 Continue reading “Ten Things I Love About Christmas in Australia”